NandaAulya/NandaAulya/README.md

-- 👋 Hi, I'm a nanda aulya p, can YOU call me PANDAA!!
+- 👋 Hi, I'm a nanda aulya p, can YOU call me NANDUTT!!